phorton1/Arduino-fridgeController/docs/electronics.md

 see any characters.
 After unplugging the LCD and turning the *Contrast Potentiometer* on the LCD module all the way up, and plugging it back it, I was able to see characters on it.
-I then re-iteravely unplugged, adjusted the contrast, and re-plugged the LCD out and in until I got a contrast I liked.
+I then re-iteravely unplugged, adjusted the contrast, and re-plugged the LCD in until I got a contrast I liked.

 *Note that the ESP32 outputs about 4.6V to the "5V" pin when connected